Some Turks Question Turkey’s Longstanding Position on Armenian Genocide

 It was a taboo-breaking event that shattered the established norms of academic silence.
-While it sparked a political backlash, ruling Justice and Development Party (AKP) still allowed it to take place.
-In another groundbreaking move, the AKP government launched a new diplomatic initiative for normalization of ties with Armenia in 2008.
+While it sparked a political backlash, the ruling Justice and Development Party (AKP) still allowed it to take place.
+In another groundbreaking move, the AKP government launched a new diplomatic initiative for the normalization of ties with Armenia in 2008.
 A protocol was signed by foreign ministers of Turkey and Armenia in Zurich after international efforts to steer rapprochement between two neighbors.
 Turkey has had no diplomatic relations with its eastern neighbor since its independence after the collapse of the Soviet Union in 1991 and has kept its land borders closed in solidarity with Azerbaijan following the war between two Yerevan and Baku.

 The prospect of achieving normalcy suddenly appeared within the realm of possibility.
 The show of comity was most evidently displayed as part of football diplomacy when Turkish and Armenian presidents visited each country to watch soccer games between the two national teams for World Cup qualifications.
 But the diplomatic process was tangled with geopolitical complexities and demands of internal politics.
 Therefore, after a promising start, it hit snags.
-This year, the initiative finally crumbled, with Armenian President Serz Sarkisian ditching normalization talks amid lack of tangible progress and evident setbacks over the past years.
+This year, the initiative finally crumbled, with Armenian President Serz Sarkisian ditching normalization talks amid a lack of tangible progress and evident setbacks over the past years.

-Separately, in 2011, the Turkish government removed the notorious 312th article of the Turkish Penal Code, which provided Turkey’s prosecutors a great latitude to go after intellectuals, writers and journalists who questioned Ankara’s official stance with impunity.
+Separately, in 2011, the Turkish government removed the notorious 312th article of the Turkish Penal Code, which provided Turkey’s prosecutors a great latitude to go after intellectuals, writers, and journalists who questioned Ankara’s official stance with impunity.

-Thanks to the 312th article, dozens of journalists and writers, including Orhan Pamuk, Elif Safak and Hrant Dink faced a legal investigation and criminal charges over their line of thinking regarding 1915 events.
+Thanks to the 312th article, dozens of journalists and writers, including Orhan Pamuk, Elif Safak, and Hrant Dink faced a legal investigation and criminal charges over their line of thinking regarding 1915 events.

 In 2014, Turkish Prime Minister Recep Tayyip Erdogan offered condolences for the losses of Ottoman Armenians, for the first time.
 It marked a watershed moment.
 But it was not followed by other similar gestures.
-Yesterday, President Erdogan returned to default position of Turkey and denied atrocities against Armenians.
+Yesterday, President Erdogan returned to a default position of Turkey and denied atrocities against Armenians.

 President Erdogan charged Armenians with killing Ottoman Muslims and Turks.
 The evolution and shift in his political standing reflect a larger story about the general patterns of Turkey’s politics as the country descended into a militarist, authoritarian mode of governance in the aftermath of an attempted coup in 2016.